nickcs/rabbitmq-proto/README.md

 # Overview

-This project includes a Vagrant setup that will install RabbitMQ and start a node application that has end points to push messages onto the message queue.
+This project illustrates the use of [Publish/Subscribe](https://www.rabbitmq.com/tutorials/tutorial-three-python.html) with RabbitMQ in Node.
+It includes a Vagrant setup that will install RabbitMQ and start a node application that has end points to push messages onto the message queue.
 It also includes a sample microservice that connects to the message queue and echos the messages it detects to the console.

 # Getting started